Felix561/Photovoltaic-power-forecasting-using-deep-learning/dataset_creation/Raspberry_Pi/Info.md

 *Note: It is hoped that these insights will contribute to the development of cost-effective sky imaging systems, thereby advancing research in the field.*

+### extra Information

+Whether you have generated your own dataset of sky images and PV power values or tested a forecasting model on a different dataset, it is always advisable to validate your results on multiple datasets.
+One recommended dataset for such validations is the SKIPP´D dataset, which can be found on [GitHub](https://github.com/yuhao-nie/Stanford-solar-forecasting-dataset.git) [2].

 ### Sources

 [1] Yuhao Nie, Ahmed S. Zamzam, Adam Brandt, "Resampling and data augmentation for short-term PV output prediction based on an imbalanced sky images dataset using convolutional neural networks," Solar Energy, Volume 224, 2021, Pages 341-354, ISSN 0038-092X, [DOI: 10.1016/j.solener.2021.05.095](https://doi.org/10.1016/j.solener.2021.05.095).
 [Link](https://www.sciencedirect.com/science/article/pii/S0038092X21004795)

+[2] Nie, Y., Li, X., Scott, A., Sun, Y., Venugopal, V., & Brandt, A. (2023).
+SKIPP’D: A SKy Images and Photovoltaic Power Generation Dataset for short-term solar forecasting. *Solar Energy*, 255, 171-179.

 ### Disclaimer